herrera-ignacio/cybersecurity-handbook/vulnerabilities/file-inclusion/README.md

 ## How it works

-Any time you're inclding code on the fly based on user input without _very_ strict whitelisting, you're likely to run into _File inclusion_ bugs.
+Any time you're including code on the fly based on user input without _very_ strict whitelisting, you're likely to run into _File inclusion_ bugs.

 In many cases, PHP (and other languages/frameworks) will be configured to not allow web requests from an `include()` and the like.
 When they're possible, you have __Remote File Inclusion (RFI)__, when they're not, you're looking at __Local File Inclusion (LFI)__.